Vanderbilt community receives six sexual assault notices in less than a month

 The number of sexual assault email notifications sent in the first month of the 2021-22 academic year is double that of the entire 2020-21 academic year.

 October 8, 2021

-This academic year, students have received five email notifications from Vanderbilt University Public Safety (VUPS) regarding six cases of sexual assault reported to Vanderbilt University Police Department (VUPD).
+This academic year, students have received five email notifications from Vanderbilt University Public Safety (VUPS) regarding six cases of sexual assault reported to VUPD.
 Three notifications regarding sexual assault reports were sent to students throughout the 2020-21 academic year, and six were sent during the 2019-20 academic year.